MortalJin/Interactive-Lab-Hub/Lab 1/README.md

 **Include your video here.**

 https://youtu.be/_Ae3ooEInDg?is=96d1vOwXOpMAWMup

 https://youtu.be/kv82JwIRP2Y?is=swmY_6droZx5jsoQ

-**Please indicate who you collaborated with on this lab.** Be generous in acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.
+Thank you for Omar, Yangchen and the App: Traffic lights **Please indicate who you collaborated with on this lab.** Be generous in acknowledging their contributions, and credit any other influences (YouTube, Github, Twitter, a friend who lent you a lamp) that informed your recreation.